tiger0105/tempus-protocol/other/CodeArenaReadme.md

 All swaps between Principals and Yields are done via Tempus AMM.
 Information about our AMM can be found in [TempusAMM docs](https://docs.tempus.finance/docs/tempusamm) or in our [blog post](https://medium.com/tempusfinance/diving-into-tempus-amm-23a92cc6a2fc) about it.

 ## Smart contracts
-All smart contracts are located in `contracts` directory.
+All smart contracts are located in `contracts/` directory.
 However, we added mocked implementations of underlying landing/staking protocols (Lido, Aave, and Compound).
-These mocks are not in focus for this contest, as they are only used for unit testing protocol related stuff.
-You can find these mocks in `contracts/mocks`.
+These mocks are not in focus for this contest, as they are only used for unit testing of the underlying protocols.
+You can find these mocks in `contracts/mocks/`.
 Unit tests are located in `test` directory.

 ### TempusController